prikhi/pencil/docs/source/reference/datatypes.rst

         :param number paddingX:
         :param number paddingY:
-        :retruns: a new Bound object by using the callee and narrowing down each sides by the provided paddings
+        :returns: a new Bound object by using the callee and narrowing down each sides by the provided paddings

 Color
 -----